Table of Contents[Hide][Show]

 10. Buzz Lightyear’s Space Ranger Spin

-Whether or not little ones understand the “game” of this ride is irrelevant.
-If they are a Toy Story fan, the fun of battling the evil Emperor Zurg with the help of Buzz Lightyear will thoroughly entertain.
-Don’t forget to smile for the camera at the end, and include a photo of one of your best rides in Magic Kingdom for toddlers!
+Whether little ones understand the “game” of Buzz Lightyear’s Space Ranger Spin is irrelevant.
+If they are Toy Story fans, the fun of battling the evil Emperor Zurg with the help of Buzz Lightyear will thoroughly entertain.
+Don’t forget to smile for the camera at the end to get a photo of one of your best rides in the Magic Kingdom for toddlers!

-11. Tomorrowland Transit Authority Peoplemover
+11. Tomorrowland Transit Authority PeopleMover

-Finally, when everyone needs a moment to rest and recover together, hop on the Tomorrowland Transit Authority Peoplemover.
-This ride takes you high in the sky over Tomorrowland and includes great views of the Magic Kingdom as well as inside views of Space Mountain and Buzz Lightyear’s Space Ranger Spin.
+Finally, when everyone needs a moment to rest and recover together, hop on the Tomorrowland Transit Authority PeopleMover.
+This ride takes you high in the sky over Tomorrowland and includes great views of the Cinderella Castle as well as inside views of Space Mountain and Buzz Lightyear’s Space Ranger Spin.

-More tips for Walt Disney World from Traveling Mom
+More Tips for Walt Disney World from Traveling Mom

-What is your favorite Walt Disney World rides at Magic Kingdom for toddlers and preschoolers under 48 inches?
+What is your favorite Walt Disney World rides at the Magic Kingdom for toddlers and preschoolers under 48 inches?
 Please share with us in the comments below.